 Who Should Choose Ladder?

-Ladder is a great fit for:
+Ladder is an excellent fit for:

-• Younger adults (ages 20–60) are looking for affordable term life insurance.
+- Younger adults (ages 20–60) are looking for affordable term life insurance.

-• Tech-savvy consumers who prefer managing policies online.
+- Tech-savvy consumers who prefer managing policies online.

-• Healthy individuals who can qualify for no-medical-exam policies up to $3 million.
+- Healthy individuals who can qualify for no-medical-exam policies up to $3 million.

 If you’re seeking permanent life insurance or prefer working with a long-established company, you might want to consider other providers.